dhis2-metadata/COVAC_EIR-TRK-Electronic_Immunization_Registry_Covid19_Vaccines/docs/covac_immunization_registry_tracker_design.md

 The expression:
 d2:hasValue( 'Dose_number' ) == true && #{Dose_number} == 'DOSE2'

-Indicates that if a clerk selects that the doses number given is the second dose, then it triggers an “assign value” action which adds the value “true” to the data element “Last dose”
+Indicates that if a clerk selects that the doses number given is the second dose, then it triggers an “assign value” action which adds the value “true” to the data element “Last dose” and to the Program rule variable "Last_dose"

 To modify this, edit the expression to filter out the vaccine products not in use/with a different schedule.